Latin America upstream: what to watch in 2017

 The Latin America upstream in brief provides the Wood Mackenzie view on key industry events in Central and South America as they unfold.

-A detailed analysis of the Barnett Core shale gas unconventional play.
+A detailed analysis of the San Juan Mancos shale oil and gas unconventional play.
+Northern gas and Southern liquids areas are analyzed.

 $2,800